Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Extract all the files to `C:\libxml2` and to `C:\protobuf` respectively.
 Set environment variables `LIB_XML2` and `LIB_PROTOBUF` to `C:/libxml2`
-and `C:/protobuf`, respectively (see "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this).
+and `C:/protobuf`, respectively (see _Edit an environment variable_
+in the _Managing environment variables_ section at the top of this document for how to do this).
 Make sure to use `/` instead of `\` as the directory delimiter.

 TESTING: From the `biocbuild` account (log out and on again from this account if you were already logged on) try to compile the flowWorkspace package e.g.